What is a space saver wheel and how to use it?

 If you experience a flat tyre or a blowout then the RAC can assist with its universal spare wheel, which is compatible with 80% of cars on the road in the UK.

 The reason for the name is that it is designed to save space and reduce weight compared to a full-size replacement wheel.
-However, although they are a great option, they have narrower and shallower tread depth than regular tyres and this means they are designed to get your vehicle to a garage in the event of a tyre failure.
-Space saver wheels also have a lower speed limit, which it typically below 50mph.
+However, although they are a great option, they have a narrower and shallower tread depth than regular tyres.

 If your car was supplied with a space saver as standard then you will find it located under the boot floor.
 If your vehicle doesn't have a space saver, you may be able to order one as an optional extra.
-However, take note, an increasing number of modern vehicles are sold without any form of spare wheel.
-Some cars are also unable to accommodate a spare wheel of any size due to the fact they don't have the space to store one.

-Do not buy a spare wheel and leave it unsecured in the boot of your car - it may damage the car's interior and could cause a serious injury to the vehicle's occupants in the event of a sudden stop or accident.
+Do not buy a spare wheel and leave it unsecured in the boot of your car - it may damage the car's interior and could cause serious injury to the vehicle's occupants in the event of a sudden stop or accident.

 If your vehicle is unable to accommodate a spare wheel then it's important to have suitable breakdown cover in place.
-The RAC, for example., has a universal spare wheel that will get you moving in the event of a tyre puncture or blowout.
+The RAC, for example, has a universal spare wheel that will get you moving in the event of a tyre puncture or blowout.

 Are space saver wheels universal?